rolonicArk/simpleArk/README.md

 ## A Rolon Value

-A rolon value preserves both the values of the rolon's properties at a given time, as well as the UUID of the transaction which assigned the value to that property.
+A rolon value preserves both the values of the rolon's properties at a given time, as well as the UUID of the transaction which assigned the value to each property.

 Rolon values may be persisted, but they may also be recreated given the transaction which created them and the previous state of the ark.
 Accessing an ark for a given time then may involve